WireBridges over Dangerous Rivers

 WireBridges set new construction, performance, safety and affordability standards.
 Most parts were locally fabricated.
 The heaviest individual part was about 110 KG.
 The total weight of all parts was less than a ton.
 Thus a bridge was transported easily and constructed rapidly.
 The carriage was operated by villagers of all ages.

-VTS designed and installed 38 WireBridges in Nepal from 1998 to 2006 which moved over 3 million passengers without injury.
+38 WireBridges were designed and installed in Nepal from 1998 to 2006, which moved over 3 million passengers without injury.
 This system linked villagers for education, medical care and commerce.

-WireBridges are a completed, legacy project of EcoSystems Nepal, VTS' predecessor.
+WireBridges are a completed, legacy project of EcoSystems Nepal, LEC's predecessor.